 |---|---|---|

-Free to play integrity | 25% | Ensures the core game is complete without mandatory spending. |
+Free-to-play integrity | 25% | Ensures the core game is complete without mandatory spending. |

 Indie creativity and design | 35% | Rewards originality, smart ideas, and memorable presentation. |